SophieLAPIDOC/sophielapidoc.github.io/docs/tuto-update-park-presence.md

 ## Update your dog's presence at the park
 ### Request
-To update youyr dog's presence at the park, send the following request:
+To update your dog's presence at the park, send the following request:
 ```
 PATCH http://localhost:3000/dog/4
 ```